SpaceForever/Spiral-Labs/Ending School Slavery.md

 # Ending School Slavery

+Notes from sock: don't worry about growing and growing and growing.
+If you have stuf fhta't slready great, go for it.
+You could go on indefinately with adding things, but don't do that.
+The scope should be small, and reavaluate from there.

+Lunis: look at it from a EA lense.
+'Tractability' 'Neglectedness' issues could be easy to find weak leverage points. try find points of high leverage points.

+Be careful of it being a bottomless well of effort. make sure the stuff you're doing is high effort.
+What's your precise angle?

+space: perhaps look at things that already have support

 ## Next Steps
 ### Space
 1. (Space) Learn what kind of material actually goes viral among teenagers